zaphosting/docs/docs/vserver-network-analysis-winmtr.md

-## When should the test be performed?
+## Time of the creation of an evaluation

 The network diagnostic test should be performed when the problem actively occurs.
 The person who is affected by the problem should perform the test.
 In order to be able to analyze the network problems as well as possible, an evaluation of the outgoing and ingoing route should be made.
 Depending on the operating system either WinMTR (Windows) or MTR (Linux) is used.

-## Configuration of MTR / WinMTR
+## Installation of MTR / WinMTR